Yankees vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Royals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Kansas City Royals and Bobby Witt Jr. take the field in the first game of a three-game series against Anthony Rizzo and the New York Yankees on Friday at Yankee Stadium.
+Gerrit Cole takes the mound for the New York Yankees on Saturday at Yankee Stadium against Bobby Witt Jr. and the Kansas City Royals.
+First pitch is at 1:05 PM ET.

-The Royals are listed as +165 moneyline underdogs in this matchup against the favorite Yankees (-200).
-The contest's total has been set at 9 runs.
+The Yankees are listed as -250 moneyline favorites in this matchup with the Royals (+190).
+A 7.5-run total has been set in the game.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.